DrPaulValle/Modelling-Saccharomyces-cerevisiae-for-the-production-of-fermented-beverages-BEER-2024-/README.md

 # Keywords
 Alcoholic fermentation; Asymptotic stability; Biostatistcs; In silico experimentation; Mechanistic modelling; Ordinary Differential Equations.

+# Experimental data
+The S. cerevisiae strain ITD-00185 was obtained from the yeast collection of the Microbial Biotechnology Laboratory at the Durango Institute of Technology.
+Fermentation kinetics were conducted in triplicate using Agave duranguensis juice with an initial sugar concentration of 129±4.7 g/L (12% glucose and 88% fructose) and a C/N ratio of 73 g C/g N as substrate.
+Fermentation kinetics were carried out in glass tubes (20×150 mm), each containing 15 mL of agave juice inoculated with 1×10^8 cells/mL.
+These tubes were then incubated at 28°C for 72 hours.
+Samples were analyzed every 8 hours using high-performance liquid chromatography (HPLC) to determine the concentrations of glucose, fructose, and ethanol.

 # Acknowledgements
 This research was fulfilled within the TecNM projects “Estrategias in silico integradas con biomatemáticas y sistemas dinámicos no lineales para el modelizado, análisis y control de sistemas biológicos [19377.24-P]”, “Modelizado de sistemas no lineales para procesos de fermentación basados en la dinámica de crecimiento de microorganismos: parte 2 [19805.24-P]”, the academic research group Project “Sistemas dinámicos no lineales” ITIJ-CA-10, and the RICCA “Red Internacional de Control y Cómputo Aplicados”.